ardanlabs/python-go/pyext/README-A.md

 15 func main() {}
 ```

 Listing 3 shows the `export.go` file from the project.
-We import “C” on line 03 and then on line 05, the `verify` function is marked to be exported in shared library.
+We import “C” on line 03 and then on line 05, the `verify` function is marked to be exported in the shared library.
 It’s important that the comment is provided exactly as is.
 You can see on line 06, the `verify` function accepts a C based string pointer using the C package `char` type.
-For Go code to work with C strings, the C package provides a `GoString` function (which is used on line 07) and a`CString` function (which is used in line 09).
+For Go code to work with C strings, the C package provides a `GoString` function (which is used on line 07) and a `CString` function (which is used in line 09).
 Finally, an empty `main` function is declared at the end.

 To build the shared library, you need to run the `go build` command with a special flag.